danielmtowe/OpenCV-Tutorial/lesson_2/README.md

 cv2.destroyAllWindows()
 ```

 cv2.
 VideoCapture(video file) reads the first frame of a movie file and saves it to the capture object cap.
 It should be noted that the complete video is not included in the cap.
 It just contains the video's initial frame. cap.isOpened() checks whether the cap object has been successfully initialized to the supplied file.
 If initialization is successful, returns True; otherwise, returns False.
 In an infinite loop, call cap.read() to read frames from the file in sequence.
-If you read the frame correctly, rett will be True and img will be the image of the frame.
-If it is not correctly read, rett is False and image is None.
+If you read the frame correctly, ret will be True and img will be the image of the frame.
+If it is not correctly read, ret is False and image is None.
 If the next frame read fails, there is an issue with the file or device, or the file has reached its conclusion.
 To display the frame image on the screen, use cv2.imshow(video file, img).
 The video file argument of imshow is the title of the window that displays on the screen, and the img argument is the frame image object to display on the screen.
 After all of the code has been completed, the resource must be returned by calling the cap.release() function.

 The above code is simple to understand if you consider a video to be the total of multiple frame images.
 Does it look like a moving video when you show a fractured frame image in rapid succession?
 The code above also works by displaying a single frame image in real time.
 The frame would skip too fast to be visible without the cv2.waitKey(25) function.
 However, after a 25ms delay, each frame is presented on the screen, allowing us to watch the film.
 Latency is the value returned by cv2.waitKey().
 If you enter a number less than 25, the video appears to play quicker, and if you enter a number more than 25, the video appears to play slowly.